topwaye/Crabelly/README.md

 Copy on Write or simply COW is a good theory which fools a lot of people.
 It is supposed to create a duplicate process which shares the virtual memory pages with its parent process.
 If any of these processes try to modify the shared pages then a copy of these pages will be created.
 Eventually the duplicate process will have its own copy of the parent process.
 Sounds good, but that is a lie, because fork() system call does not work this way in Unix.
 Then what happens ?

 Designing, implementing, and testing an operating system as large and complex as Unix is quite a challenge.
+That is how I built this OS.
+Make the unknown known.

 I would like to thank those who take the time to learn about my work and provide me with valuable feedback on how it could be improved.